Murdaugh Murders: A Southern Scandal: Season 1 (2023)

+Season 2 (2023)

 Reception

-On Rotten Tomatoes, the series has an approval rating of 78% based on 9 reviews and an average rating of 6.4/10.
+On Rotten Tomatoes, the series has an approval rating of 82% based on eleven reviews and an average rating of 6.4/10.

 Brian Lowry of CNN stated that the show "has a slapdash feel from beginning to end, and finds the younger contingent, especially, to be poor narrators of what transpired."

-Polly Conway of Common Sense Media rated the series 3 out of 5 stars, calling it "a compelling watch."
+Polly Conway of Common Sense Media rated the series three out of five stars, calling it "a compelling watch."
 Kayla Cobb of Decider described the series as "a somewhat concise guide to the murder charges around Alex Murdaugh", but noted that "there are better options out there."